tatyanazam/FL_covid_vis/README.md

 To more clearly see the change in age group distribution for these top 10 COVID-19 Florida counties, I focused on the last 15 days (July 1-July 15)

 ![age_group_change_july](https://github.com/tatyanazam/FL_covid_vis/blob/master/just_july_dates_age_dist_changes.png)

+In July, the highest proportion of cases has been consistently skewed towards younger age groups

 ``` r
 last_15_dates <- (levels(unique(as.factor((fl_covid_data_f$date)))))[121:135] #actually last 15 - all july dates